-Disclosure Number Aspect Page or comments Disclosure Number Aspect Page or comments GRI 2: Gene GRI 2: General Disclosures 2021 Employees WS Audiology Group has a workforce of 12,996 employees across all entities and countries.
-This number includes op- 2-1 Organizational details p5 ,17, 21, 130 erators, retail employees and white-collar staff as of 30 Sep- tember 2023.
-The following breakdown data includes On- 2-2 Entities included in the or- ganization's sustainability reporting Unless otherwise stated (refer to p136), the ESG statements encompasses WS Audiology A/S (the parent company) and subsidiaries, which are entities controlled by WS Audiology A/S. line, Managed Care and Diagnostics.
+Disclosure Number Aspect Page or comments 2-7 Employees WS Audiology Group has a workforce of 12,996 employees across all entities and countries.
+This number includes operators, retail employees and white-collar staff as of 30 September 2023.
+The following breakdown data includes Online, Managed Care and Diagnostics.
 The 3 main regions we operate in includes APAC, Americas and EMEA.
-We employee 4,043 employees in APAC, 4,545 employees in Americas and 4,408 employees in EMEA.
-2-3 Reporting period, frequency and contact point Reporting period: 10/1/2022-09/30/2023 Reporting cycle: annual Contact point: +45 44 35 56 00 (to be directed to the Sustain- ability Team) The 3 main groups of employees includes White Collars (63%), Manufacturing Operators (14%) and Retail Employees (23%).
-Among the 12,996 employees count, 12,633 (97.2%) are full-time employees and 363 (2.8%) are part-time em- ployees.
-Full-time employees and part-time employees are measured using a metric called Full Time Equivalent (FTE) which is an employee's scheduled hours divided by the em- ployer's hours for a full-time workweek.
+We employed 4,043 employees in APAC, 4,545 employees in Americas and 4,408 employees in EMEA.
+The 3 main groups of employees includes White Collars (63%), Manufacturing Operators (14%) and Retail Employees (23%).
+Among the 12,996 employees count, 12,633 (97.2%) are full-time employees and 363 (2.8%) are part-time employees.
+Full-time employees and part-time employees are measured using a metric called Full Time Equivalent (FTE) which is an employee's scheduled hours divided by the employer's hours for a full-time workweek.
 The sum of FTE at WS Audiology Group is 12,457.6 (featured on p5).
-Additional- ly, 56.9% are male, 42.0% are female and 1.1% did not declare their gender.
-The number of temporary employees stands 2-4 Restatements of information None 2-5 External assurance Deloitte is appointed to conduct the third-party assurance for this report.
-Deloitte is also the assurance provider for WSA's financial report.
-Refer to pages 53 - 57 for the exter- nal assurance report.
-2-6 Activities, value chain and p5 ,17, 19, 21 at 1,205. other business relationships 2-8 Workers who are not employees GRI 2-7 2-9 Governance structure and composition Governance (p39-51) As of 09/30/2023, average tenure in the Board of Directors was 3 years.
+Additionally, 56.9% are male, 42.0% are female and 1.1% did not declare their gender.
+The number of temporary employees stands at 1,205.
+2-8 Workers who are not employees GRI 2-7 2-9 Governance structure and composition Governance (p39-51) As of 09/30/2023, average tenure in the Board of Directors was 3 years.
 9 members were of the age group of 30-60, one member is of the age group above 60.
-No directors repre- sent other under-represented social groups.
-One member of Board of Directors closely guides WS Audiology on sus- tainability.
+No directors represent other under-represented social groups.
+One member of Board of Directors closely guides WS Audiology on sustainability.